Introduction to 'Laptop or desktop'

 Use keyboard shortcut options

 Shortcuts are keys or sets of keys you can press together to make something happen.
 It’s not always easy to press more than one key at the same time, though.
-So most devices let you press a particular key or use ‘sticky keys’ so you can press one at a time.
+Most devices let you press a particular key or use ‘sticky keys’ so you can press one at a time.
 For instance, one shortcut we use is pressing ‘Ctrl’ and ‘C’ together to copy something.
 If you switch ‘sticky keys’ on, you can press ‘Ctrl’ first, then ‘C’.
-There’s also a helpful option on most devices for them to ignore when you accidentally press keys more than once.
+There’s also a helpful option on most devices for them to ignore when you accidentally press keys more than once – look in the ‘Keyboard’ settings for this.

 Control your cursor with your keyboard